-Many Medicare beneficiaries wonder what affordable Medicare plans are available in their area.
-Navigating the numerous letter plans, as well as keeping up with which ones are still offered and discontinued, can be a daunting task.
+Many Medicare beneficiaries wonder what affordable plans are available in their area.
+Navigating the numerous letter plans, as well as keeping up with which ones are available, can be a daunting task.

-We’re here to help make the task of searching for cheap Medicare plans a little easier.
-Below, we’ll discuss Medicare plans for Traditional Medicare, as well as Medicare Supplements, that is a little easier on your wallet.
+We’re here to help make the task of searching for cheap plans a little easier.
+Below, we’ll discuss some of your options.

 Affordable Medicare Plans

-Part A provides hospital benefits and all services rendered during a hospital stay.
+Part A provides hospital benefits and all services during a hospital stay.

 Part B provides outpatient benefits which include doctor’s office visits, labs and diagnostic imaging, outpatient surgeries, physical therapy, and ER visits.

-The leftover 20% is responsible for the Medicare beneficiary to pay out of pocket.
+The leftover 20% is responsible for the beneficiary to pay out of pocket.

-The remaining 20% not covered by Medicare can easily add up and cost beneficiaries a lot in out of pocket expenses.
+The remaining 20% can easily add up and cost beneficiaries a lot in out of pocket expenses.

-Good news is, there are other cheaper Medicare plan options that can be added onto your Original Medicare benefits.
+The good news is, there are other cheaper plan options that you can add to Original Medicare.

 Affordable Medicare Supplement Insurance Plans

-The additional benefits can leave little to no out of pocket expenses for the Medicare beneficiary.
+The additional benefits can leave little to no out of pocket expenses for the beneficiary.

 Generally, except for a few states, there are 10 letter plans.
-Each lettered plan consists of a combination of added benefits to pairing with Part A and Part B.
+Each plan consists of a mixture of benefits to pairing with Part A and Part B.

-The only difference with the plans is the cost, as each individual insurance carrier determines the monthly premiums and will vary on a variety of factors.
+The only difference with the plans is the cost, as each individual insurance carrier decides the monthly premiums and will vary on a variety of factors.

-- Issue-Age-Rated– premiums are based on the age in which the Medicare Supplement Plan is purchased.
+- Issue-Age– premiums come from the age in which you buy the Supplement Plan

-- Attained-Age-Rated– Premiums are based on the age in which the insurance is purchased but will also increase as you age.
+- Attained-Age– Premiums come from the age in which you buy the insurance but will also increase as you age

-- Community-Rated– premiums are the same based on where you live regardless of age.
+- Community-Rating– premiums are the same because of where you live regardless of age.

-To reiterate, each letter plan has the exact same benefits regardless of where you live, however, the premiums will vary based on the insurance company and which method they decide upon when charging premiums.
+To reiterate, each letter plan has the exact same benefits regardless of where you live; however, the premiums will vary because of the insurance company.

-Plan G benefits include coverage for the Part A deductible, as well as the 20% coinsurance and copayments not covered by the Traditional Medicare benefits.
+Plan G benefits include coverage for the Part A deductible, as well as the 20% coinsurance and copayments.

-It also covered excess charges and medical emergencies while traveling abroad.
+It also covers excess charges and medical emergencies while traveling abroad.
 The only thing it does not cover is your Part B deductible.

 Plan N is one of the 4 “cost-sharing” plans.
-Plan N is considered one of the more affordable Medicare Supplement Plans but provides fewer benefits.
+Plan N is one of the more affordable Supplement Plans but provides fewer benefits.

 Plan N does also cover 100% of the Part B coinsurance.
 The “cost-sharing” term kicks in here because you do have to share the cost on this one a little.